Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     This document proves that you don't owe money to your previous landlord.
 You get it from your previous landlord.
 It does not have a standard format, but you can use [this template](/documents/Mietschuldenfreiheitsbescheinigung-muster.pdf).
 You can also use bank statements to show that you pay rent every month.[^47]
 - [ ] **[[Mietbürgschaft]]** (optional)
     If you have a low or unstable income, someone can be your guarantor.
 If you don't pay the rent, they must pay it for you.
 It's useful for students and freelancers.
 Use [this *Mietbürgschaft* template](https://drive.google.com/file/d/1fyhRVDPmmzkER5ElnPSlAR3J5ohw2j32/view).
-- [ ] **Application form**
+- [ ] **Application form** (optional)
-    If an agency listed the apartment, download their application form and fill it in advance.
-If you like the apartment you visit, you can apply immediately.
-You can usually find the application form on their website.
+    If an agency listed the apartment, download their application form (*Selbstauskunft*) and fill it in advance.
 - [ ] **Copies of everything**
-    Give copies to the landlord, keep the originals.
+    Give censored copies to the landlord.
+Keep the originals.

-You must send your personal documents to people you don't know.
-Identity theft is a big risk.
-To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents).
+- [ ] **Pen**

 **Combine your documents** into one PDF.
 Landlords prefer that.[^42] Use a [PDF merging tool](https://www.adobe.com/acrobat/online/merge-pdf.html).

+Identity theft is a big risk.
+To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents) before you send them.

 ## Step 6: Sign the lease and move in

-If the landlord chooses you, they will ask for more documents.
-Be careful: [it could be a scam](/guides/housing-scams).
+If the landlord chooses you, they will ask for your documents.

 You will sign a lease, pay the deposit, get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.